 And you don’t even know it.
 Here is a great link to the article on “11 Ways You’re Shortening Your Dog’s Life” and they are all good for you to know.
 Most are common sense, but some take some consistent discussion from pet professionals with their clients.
-As usual, trust your vet, make sure you listen to what your vet tells you about your dog, we know its tempting to listen to what other “good intention” people tell you online, but your vet went to 12 years of school, are you willing to bet the life of your pet on someone who gave you a 12 second diagnosis over a trained professional?
+As usual, trust your vet, make sure you listen to what your vet tells you about your dog, we know its tempting to listen to what other “good intention” people tell you online.
+Your vet went to 12 years of school, are you willing to bet the life of your pet on someone who gave you a 12 second diagnosis over a trained professional?
 The local vet will know a lot about the ways you are shortening the life of your dog.

 Solution: Take your puppy at a young age (once he is fully vaccinated and cleared by your veterinarian) to training classes and puppy meet-ups where he can get to know other dogs.
 Let your dog stop and greet other dogs while out on a walk or host other dogs in your yard for puppy play dates.
 Next look at training for YOU and your dog.
 Yes, you could use a few lessons and the training helps build a relationship between you and your dog.
 The training never stops, always work on ways to communicate between yourself and your dog!